mitali-1703/Quake_Report/README.md

 # Quake_Report

-An Android Application to get information about Earthquakes that occured in US between 1JAN-30JAN.
+An Android Application to get information about Earthquakes that occured in US between 1JAN-2016 to 30JAN-2016.

 ### Preview of the app:-